KNX-IOT/Example-Application/Readme.md

 on a fresh clone of the Example Application repository instead.

 Refer to [the KNX-IoT guide on building for Windows](https://knx-iot.github.io/building_windows/) for detailed steps.
-During Step 1, make sure you do `git clone https://github.com/KNX-IOT/Example-Application.git` instead of cloning the KNX-IoT stack, and then follow the rest of the guide.
+During Step 1, make sure you do clone this repo, instead of the repo of the stack. instead of cloning the KNX-IoT stack, and then follow the rest of the guide.

 ## Extending the example application